Photography credit: Holly Stevens

 Hello.
 I offer a safe space for you to explore your body’s story.
 I am honored to be part of people’s deep transformation.

-I began my somatic studies almost 20 years ago after receiving a particularly profound craniosacral therapy session.
-I felt a deep connection to my body in a way I hadn’t known was possible and I knew I wanted to follow this thread.
-It felt like something had been missing before and connecting to this deeper place has been a touchstone.
-Soon after, in 2007, I signed up for my craniosacral therapy certification training and I’ve been on this path ever since.
+I began my somatic studies nearly 20 years ago after experiencing a particularly profound craniosacral therapy session.
+I felt a deep connection with my body in a way I hadn’t known was possible, and that moment became a touchstone.
+In 2009, I enrolled in craniosacral therapy certification training, and I’ve been dedicated to this path ever since.

-I feel especially grateful to Dr. Aline LaPierre for her unique way of articulating relational trauma and the boundless connections (and ruptures!) of the body and mind.
+I am especially grateful to Dr. Aline LaPierre, whose unique articulation of relational trauma and the body–mind connection continues to inspire and inform my work.

 Today I come to this work as someone who sees the natural world as alive and sovereign.
 The natural world can be a powerful co-regulating force for each of us when we orient to it.
 This understanding grounds and resources my work and is why “rooted” is in my name.
 I take inspiration from the evergreen trees in the PNW and the connectivity and sturdiness of their extraordinary root systems.